 This mosaic now hangs in our school’s entryway and is one of the first things visitors see when they enter our doors.
 It sends a powerful message of acceptance and social change, reflecting the beautiful cultural mosaic that is our student body!

 During the second visit, students created individual mosaics.
 Many depicted peace symbols; one student was inspired by a Student Nonviolent Coordinating Committee (SNCC) symbol of the civil rights era.
 Her piece, a white hand with brown fingers (shown below), is reminiscent of SNCC’s buttons and logos.

-The photo on the left shows Lisa Arnold working with May, a student in Colleen's class.
+The photo on the right shows Lisa Arnold working with May, a student in Colleen’s class.
 May is blind.
 Her visual impairment did not limit her from participating in the mosaic project using guidance from Arnold.

 Finally, in December, Colleen and her students visited senior residents of a local assisted living facility.
 Before going, they practiced and reviewed with another class the steps involved in making a mosaic.
 While there, students enjoyed creating mosaics together with their senior partners.

 A local newspaper reporter wrote about and captured students’ experiences.
 The story and more photos can be accessed here >>

 For more information, contact Colleen Crossley at email@example.com.

 - Distance Learning/Education

 - HSE/GED/Adult Diploma